MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 For the **visualName** and **cardName** sections,   use a specific visual and cardName.
 Use an asterisk ("\*") if you want that setting to apply to all visuals or cards that have a property for a specific visual.
 You can also use the asterisk ("\*") when you want to apply a setting globally in your report, such as a font size or specific font family for the visuals.

 > [!NOTE]
-> You only need to specify the formatting elements you want to affect.
+> You only need to specify the formatting elements you want to adjust.
 Any formatting elements that are not included in the JSON file simply revert to their default values and settings.
 >
 >